-□ Use the same name as that specified in the NIB Setup Tool.
-(Step 3).

-S From the [Print Server Information] menu, select [Print Server Configuration].

-4 From the [Print Server Configuration] menu, select [Printer Configuration].

-5 Select the printer which is indicated as "Not Installed".
+- ☐ Use the same name as that specified in the NIB Setup Tool.
+(Step 3). - 3 From the [Print Server Information] menu, select [Print Server Configuration]. - 4 From the [Print Server Configuration] menu, select [Printer Configuration]. - 6 Select the printer which is indicated as "Not Installed".

-□ Use the same number as that specified as Remote Printer No. using the NIB Setup Tool.
-(Step □-4).

-6 If you want to change the name of the printer, type a new name.
+- ☐ Use the same number as that specified as Remote Printer No. using the NIB Setup Tool.
+(Step 2-4). - 6 If you want to change the name of the printer, type a new name.

-A name "Printer x" is assigned to the printer. "x" stands for the number of the selected printer.
+A name "Printer x" is assigned to the printer. x stands for the number of the selected printer.

-The IRQ, Buffer size, Starting form, and Queue service mode are automatically configured.

-Press the [ESC] key, and then click [Yes] in the confirmation dialog box.

-O Press the [ESC] key to return to [Print Server Configuration Menu].
+- ⊘ Select [Remote Parallel, LPT1] as printer type. - The IRQ, Buffer size, Starting form, and Queue service mode are automatically configured. - 18 Press the [ESC] key, and then click [Yes] in the confirmation dialog box. - 9 Press the [ESC] key to return to [Print Server Configuration Menu].

-- Select the container object the printer is located in, and then click [Create] in the [Object] menu. - In the [Class of new object] box, click "Printer", and then click [OK].
-When you are using NetWare 5/5.1, click "Printer (Non NDPS)". - 3 In the [Printer name] box, type the name of the printer. - 4 Select the [Define additional properties] check box, and then click [Create].

-Assign print queues to the created printer as follows:
+- 1 Select the container object the printer is located in, and then click [Create] in the [Object] menu. - 2 In the [Class of new object] box, click "Printer", and then click [OK].
+When you are using NetWare 5/5.1, click "Printer (Non NDPS)". - 3 In the [Printer name] box, type the name of the printer. - 4 Select the [Define additional properties] check box, and then click [Create]. - B Assign print queues to the created printer as follows:

-From [Print Server Configuration Menu], select [Queues Serviced By Printer].

-2 Select the printer created in step 1.

-3 Press the [INSERT] key to select a queue serviced by the printer.

-- □ You can select more than one queue at a time. - 4 Follow the instructions on the screen to make other necessary settings.

-When you have finished the above steps, make sure that the queues are assigned.

-(3 Press the [ESC] key until "Exit?" appears, and then select [Yes] to exit PCONSOLE.

-6 Start the print server by typing the following from the console of the NetWare Server.
+- 1 From [Print Server Configuration Menu], select [Queues Serviced By Printer]. - 2 Select the printer created in step [9]. - 3 Press the [INSERT] key to select a queue serviced by the printer. - Κ Note - $\square$ You can select more than one queue at a time. - 4 Follow the instructions on the screen to make other necessary settings.
+When you have finished the above steps, make sure that the queues are assigned. - 5 Press the [ESC] key until "Exit?" appears, and then select [Yes] to exit PCONSOLE. - 6 Start the print server by typing the following from the console of the NetWare Server.